vlasikhin/vlasikhin.github.io/projects/foodometer_bot.md

 -  Get information about the calories in each food.

 ## in developing
-- Request information on Russian an English languages.
+- Request information on Russian and English languages.
 - Request information via images.
 - site with more statistic.